Moritisimor/CascadeShell/README.md

 ## Supported platforms
 - Linux ✅ Works flawlessly
 - FreeBSD ✅ Works flawlessly also
+- Windows ✅ Works just fine
 - Other BSDs ❓ Not tested yet, but compilable for NetBSD and OpenBSD.
 Feel free to test.
 - MacOS/Darwin ❓ Not tested yet, but also compilable.
 Feel free to test.
-- Windows ❓ So far only tested on wine, and it did not work.
-Bare-metal test pending.
 - Android 🟨 The shell itself works fine, but Epsilon Fetch does not work.
 Probably because Android is too restrictive.

 ## Commands